 There are several financial factors to consider when comparing dental insurance, but the one you're probably most curious about is the monthly premium.
 This is the fixed rate you pay an insurance provider in exchange for coverage.
 The price stays the same for the entire policy period, which is typically 12 months.

-Currently, in 2022, Delta Dental of Washington offers five individual dental plans on the private market, starting from $29 to $69 depending on the plan.* Compared to the hundreds of dollars on average that people pay per month for regular health insurance, dental premiums are often a fraction of the cost.
+Delta Dental of Washington offers six individual dental plans on the private market, starting from $29 to $69 depending on the plan.* Compared to the hundreds of dollars on average that people pay per month for regular health insurance, dental premiums are often a fraction of the cost.

 That said, individual factors play a big part in how much you'll pay per month.
 Those who are older or who live in cities with high costs of living can expect to pay more on certain plans.
 And of course, the more people you have covered by your plan, the more expensive it will be.

 But by far the most important factor in determining the cost of dental insurance is your level of benefits, including what types of treatments your insurance covers and how much they'll pay.